eclipse-cyclonedds/cyclonedds/docs/manual/config/port_numbers.rst

 item in the list.
-These are used only because there exist some DDSI implementations that assume each domain participant advertises a unique port number as part of the discovery protocol, and hence that there is never any need for including an explicit destination participant id when intending to address a single domain participant by using its unicast locator. |var-project| never makes this assumption, instead opting to send a few bytes extra to ensure the contents of a message are all that is needed.
+These are used only because there exist some DDSI implementations that assume each domain participant advertises a unique port number as part of the discovery protocol, and hence that there is never any need for including an explicit destination participant ID when intending to address a single domain participant by using its unicast locator. |var-project| never makes this assumption, instead opting to send a few bytes extra to ensure the contents of a message are all that is needed.
 With other implementations, you will need to check.